colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/05-embedded-code-editor.md

 text: 1.20.0-alpine
 ```

-Or creating a new file:
+Or creating a new file with contents from the workshop instructions:

 ```editor:append-lines-to-file
 file: ~/exercises/nginx-sample/ingress.yaml